FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Brock include Broc, Brock, Brocke, Brockes, Brocks, Brock, Brockx, Broch and many more.

-More information is included under the topic Early Brock Notables in all our PDF Extended History products.
+More information is included under the topic Early Brock Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Brock family moved to Ireland, but this topic is not covered in this excerpt.
-Another 89 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Brocks to arrive on North American shores:

-Brock Settlers in the United States in the 17th Century
+Brock Settlers in United States in the 17th Century

-Brock Settlers in the United States in the 18th Century
+Brock Settlers in United States in the 18th Century

-Brock Settlers in the United States in the 19th Century
+Brock Settlers in United States in the 19th Century

-Brock Settlers in the United States in the 20th Century
+Brock Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.